Why: The Significance of Personal Qualities When Creating Art Photographs – Part 1

 Being able to listen helps to create works that will interest other people, encouraging motivation and optimism, among other things.

-We have learned many things from our time spent in the United States, but most importantly, we have learned that achieving an idea can take a long time.
+I have learned many things from my time spent in the United States, but most importantly, I have learned that achieving an idea can take a long time.
 An artist will sow his seeds through his artistic works for days—months—years before the harvest season arises.
 It is slow, but the harvest is inevitable.
 One must simply wait.

 Generally, an artistic work must encounter its audience intimately.
 With luck, this connection can be established quickly, perhaps immediate.
 However, this situation is rare.